Allan Clarke (singer): Departure from and return to the Hollies

-Temporary retirement
+Temporary retirement and later re-emergence

-Due in part to ongoing medical problems with his vocal cords, Clarke retired from the music industry in 1999 to care for his wife, who had received a second diagnosis of cancer.
+Due in part to ongoing problems with his vocal cords, Clarke retired from the music industry in 1999 to care for his wife, who had received a second diagnosis of cancer.
 Clarke was replaced in the band by Carl Wayne, former lead singer of the Move.
 Wayne died in 2004.
 The Hollies continue touring and recording today with Peter Howarth as their vocalist.

 On 15 March 2010, Clarke, with fellow Hollies members Graham Nash, Tony Hicks, Eric Haydock, Bobby Elliott, Terry Sylvester and Bernie Calvert, was inducted into the Rock and Roll Hall of Fame.
 In 2011, Clarke made a surprise appearance at a Crosby & Nash concert at the Royal Albert Hall where the two former Hollies performed "Bus Stop".

 Having appeared on harmonica for Carla Olson's band The Textones in 2018, Clarke made a return to his solo career in 2019 with a new album, Resurgence, on BMG.
-He announced in January 2023 that he was working on his second solo album, titled, "I'll Never Forget".
-It is set to be released on April 7th 2023.
+He announced in January 2023 that he was working on his second solo album, titled, I'll Never Forget.
+It was released on April 7, 2023.
 Graham Nash sings harmony on 7 of the 11 songs.